Learn more about a rapid growing career in respiratory care and our two-year Respiratory Therapist Degree program.

 What are the required courses and what is the suggested schedule?
 How long does the program take to complete?
 Where are the clinical classes held?

-- NOTE: RESP 100 will now be offered SPRING and SUMMER semesters only.
+- NOTE: RESP 100 will now be offered FALL semester only.

 - HACC holds Respiratory classes at the Harrisburg Campus.
 Prerequisite courses are offered at other campuses and sites.